eflautt/ga-data-science/lessons/lesson-2/readme.md

 > Instructor Note: For each of these, give one 1 example and ask the class to id others.

 1. Specific: Using **one 24-hour recall** from the cross-sectional National Health and Nutrition Examination Survey (NHANES) 2007-2010 we will determine the factors associated with food available in the homes of **American children and adolescents**.
 We will test if **self-reported availability of fruits, dark green vegetables, low fat milk or sugar sweetened beverages available in the home increases** the likelihood that children and adolescents will meet their **USDA recommended dietary intake** for that food.
 Our hypothesis is that children will be **more likely to meet their recommended intake level when a food is always available in their home compared to rarely of never**.

-Note:
     - How data was collected is indicated:
         - 24-hour recall, self-reported
     - What data was collected is stated:
         - Fruits, dark green vegetables, low fat milk or sugar sweetened beverages, always vs rarely available
     - How data will be analyzed is defined:
         - Using USDA recommendations as a gold-standard to measure the association
     - The specific hypothesis & direction of the expected associations are described:
         - Children will be more likely to meet their recommended intake level

 2. Measurable: Determine the association of foods in the home with child dietary intake.
 We will test if reported availability of fruits, dark green vegetables, low fat milk or sugar sweetened beverages available in the home increases the likelihood that children and adolescents will meet their USDA recommended dietary intake for that food.